Ready to book? Or looking for more information? Click on a button…book online

 Your baggage allowance for the trip is one main piece of luggage which should be preferably either a backpack/rucksack or sports bag, and one small daypack.
 Try to travel as light as possible.
 It is best to avoid large solid hardtop suitcases as these cause difficulties on transfer vehicles etc.

-Before your holiday starts we will give you a 24 hour helpline number for us here at Shepherds Walks Holidays.
+Before your holiday starts we will give you helpline number for us here at Shepherds Walks Holidays.
 If there is anything we can help you with during your holiday just give us a call and we can sort it out for you.

 We would rather sort any problems out during a trip and then you can get on and enjoy yourself rather than finding out there has been a problem at the end when it is to late.